kpn/kstreams/docs/serialization.md

 As you can see the ConsumerRecord's `value` is bytes.

-In order to keep your code pythonic, we provide a mechanism to serialize/deserialize these bytes, into something more useful.
+In order to keep your code pythonic, we provide a mechanism to `serialize/deserialize` these `bytes`, into something more useful.
 This way, you can work with other data structures, like a `dict` or `dataclasses`.

+## Serializers

 Sometimes it is easier to work with a `dict` in your app, give it to `kstreams`, and let it transform it into `bytes` to be delivered to Kafka.
 For this situation, you need to implement `kstreams.serializers.Serializer`.